aayushi1995/news-feed/README.md

 # News Feed APP
-This is open source news app which fetches different news from different sources such as
+This is an open source news app which fetches different news from different sources such as
 1. https://open-platform.theguardian.com/
 2. https://developer.nytimes.com/apis
 3. https://newsapi.org/docs